-Sony built transistor-based radios, which were of lower quality, but customers valued there portability.
+Sony built transistor-based radios, which were of lower quality, but customers valued their portability.

 Some more examples

-- Sears dominated departmental stores era but lost to discount stores, once the quality of products sold by discount stores improved beyond customer’s requirements.
+- Sears dominated the departmental store era but lost to discount stores, once the quality of products sold by discount stores improved beyond customers’ requirements.

-- IBM dominated the mainframe but failed to capture minicomputer.
-DEC dominated minicomputer but lost the microcomputer market.
-Interestingly, IBM returned to dominated PC market for a while with its stand-alone PC division.
+- IBM dominated the mainframe but failed to capture the minicomputer.
+DEC dominated minicomputers but lost the microcomputer market.
+Interestingly, IBM returned to dominating the PC market for a while with its stand-alone PC division.

 - As hard drives became smaller, at each stage, new entrants found new customers to sell their products.
 The new markets, initially, were too small to be lucrative for incumbents, 8″ (customer – mini frame), 5.25″ (customer – mini), 3.5″ (customer – micro), 2.5″ (customer – portable computers), 1.8″ (customer – heart monitor and automobiles).

 - US integrated mill makers focused on the higher end of the market like cans.
-At the same time, mini-mills, which initially produced lower quality steel and focused on low margin reinforcement bars, later, as they improved the quality, they moved to the higher end of the market.
+At the same time, mini-mills, which initially produced lower-quality steel and focused on low-margin reinforcement bars, later, as they improved the quality, moved to the higher end of the market.

 - Intel focused on the DRAM market in the 1970s.
 Its resource allocation formula allocated capacity proportional to the gross margins of product lines.
 So, more resources were shifted towards the microprocessor automatically.
 Eventually, without a specific strategy, Intel became the market leader of the microprocessor market, which Gordon Moore himself underestimated.